 To be a real, knees-up Cockney London Geezer, you have to be born within the sound of Bow Bells.
-Surprisingly, when the tradition was decided, the small (soon to be be encapsulated in the sprawling mess of London) village of Bow was not the site of Bow Bells, but a Church in London’s Cheapside, called St Mary-le-Bow.
+Surprisingly, when the tradition was decided, the small (soon to be encapsulated in the sprawling mess of London) village of Bow was not the site of Bow Bells, but a church in London’s Cheapside called St Mary-le-Bow.

-In the 14th Century, the St Mary-le-Bow Bells rang out at 9am to warn the locals of their imminent bed-time.
+In the 14th Century, the St Mary-le-Bow Bells rang out at 9pm to warn the locals of their imminent bed-time.
 Surprising facts: They were silenced for two years in 1856 by an eccentric local woman who believed that the noise of their clanging might otherwise kill her, and used at the Start of BBC broadcasts in WWII.
-(Research Credit)

 Considered the second most important church in the City of London after St Paul’s Cathedral, St-Mary-le-Bow was one of the first churches to be rebuilt by Christopher Wren and his office for this reason.
 The current building was built to the designs of Wren 1671—1673